 It was launched after a successful three year pilot project that moved decision making power to movements in Africa.
 This page will be update in the next few months.

-The project’s “Core Group” (consisting of African activists and civil society members) is looking to support groups of change-agents in Africa who have bold, innovative, forward-thinking, and “constructive troublemaking” ideas that disrupt the status quo of injustices that the continent and our world are currently facing.
+The grantmaking program’s “Core Group” (consisting of African activists and civil society members) looks to support groups of change-agents in Africa who have bold, innovative, forward-thinking, and “constructive troublemaking” ideas that disrupt the status quo of injustices that the continent and our world are currently facing.

-We are looking to support groups of change agents (social movements, associations, organizations, cooperatives, collectives, and/or networks) in Africa who are undertaking imaginative initiatives that strengthen and add new dimensions to the collective struggle for systemic justice.
+We specifically seek to support groups of change agents — social movements and/or networks, organizations, cooperatives, collectives, and associations in social movement eco-systems- who are undertaking imaginative initiatives that strengthen and add new dimensions to the collective struggle for systemic justice.
 This is specifically related to the economic, socio-cultural, political, and ecological crises we face.

 Eligibility

-In order to apply for the Karibu’s Africa grants, your group (social movements, associations, organizations, cooperatives, collectives, and/or networks) must:
+In order to be invited to apply for the Karibu Africa grants, your group (social movements, associations, organizations, cooperatives, collectives, and/or networks) must:

 What we are not funding